 A slightly acidic soil is best for growing strawberries, so it is important to do a soil test.
 Plenty of nutrient rich organic matter in the soil is also beneficial.
 One of the benefits of growing strawberries in a raised bed is that you have complete control over soil conditions from day one.

 Greenes Fence 48-Inch x 48-Inch Cedar Raised Garden BedBest Choice Products Raised Vegetable Garden Bed Elevated Planter Kit Grow Gardening VegetablesLifetime 60053 Raised Garde Bed Kit, 2 Beds and 1 Early Start Vinyl Enclosure

 Depending on where you live will depend what time of year you plant strawberries.
 If you live in an extremely hot climate you will plant in the fall, and if in a cooler climate you planting is done in the Spring.
 Your local gardening store can help you to determine the right season to plant your elevated strawberry beds for your area.

 Spacing the Strawberry Plants in Raised Bed

-The spacing your strawberry plants require within the raised bed varies by the variety you choose.
-For the most part, those that bear fruit once need 1-1 1/2 foot spacing between each plant.
+The spacing your strawberry plants require within the raised bed varies by the types of strawberries you choose.
+For the most part, those that only set fruit once per year (June bearing varieties) need 1-1 1/2 foot spacing between each plant.
 Everbearing strawberry varieties tend to need a little less space and can be placed as close as 8 inches apart, though closer to a foot is better.
 Packaging should indicate the varieties exact needs.

 Watering & Mulching Strawberries in Raised Beds